TalHassner/home/_pages/about.md

 My work is mostly related to <b>Machine Learning (Deep Learning), Statistical Pattern Recognition, Computer Vision</b> and <b>Computer Graphics</b>.
 Over the years I worked quite a bit on problems related to face images (face recognition, 3D face reconstruction, facial attributes, and more).
 I also worked on problems related to human action recognition in videos, dense correspondence estimation, local feature design and matching, and many more.

-### Contact Info
-Open University address (Note, I am currently on extended leave and not there to receive your calls, but the e-mail is fine):

-Department of Mathematics and Computer Science, <br/>
-The Open University of Israel <br/>
-1 University Road, P.O.B.
-808, <br/>
-Raanana 43107, Israel

-Office phone: +972-9-778-1261<br/>
-Office Fax:   +972-9-778-0605<br/>
-E-Mail:       talhassner@gmail.com

 ### Events and News
 - 6-December-2017: <br/>**Workshop Chair** for the [IEEE Winter Conf. on Applications of Computer Vision](http://wacv19.wacv.net/) (WACV), Hilton Waikoloa Village, Hawaii, USA, 2019.